- 1 / 4 "How to Tame Lions" (M. Washington) | Washington 2010

 2010 was a stellar year for Washington, playing to packed houses in every Australian city, the appreciative audiences and media falling in lust with this coquettish mix of Audrey Hepburn, Shirley Manson and the Absinthe Fairy from Moulin Rouge, tantalizing us with her seductive visions put to music.

-That particular vintage also yielded sweet fruit for Washington when her debut album ‘I Believe You Liar’ entered the Australian album charts at #3 and was awarded Platinum status within the year.
+That particular vintage also yielded sweet fruit for Washington when her debut multi-platinum album ‘I Believe You Liar’ entered the Australian album charts at #3.

-In October 2010 Megan was nominated for seven, and won two, ARIA Awards for “Best Female Artist” and “Breakthrough Australian Artist” and stole the show with a Bob Fosse inspired performance of her song Sunday Best on the steps of the iconic Sydney Opera House, in a live national television broadcast…a hint of things to come.
+In October 2010 Megan was nominated for seven, and won two, ARIA Awards for “Best Female Artist” and “Breakthrough Australian Artist” and stole the show with a Bob Fosse inspired performance of her song Sunday Best on the steps of the iconic Sydney Opera House, in a live national television broadcast.